SuzeShardlow/SuzeShardlow.github.io/_talks/2020-06-02-get-into-product-management.md

 The interviews are conducted on Zoom in front of a live audience who can send their questions in via the chat function.
 I select some of these questions to weave into the interview.

 For Get Into...
-Engineering Management, I approached Software Engineering Manager at Gousto, Amy Phillips, because she has held a number of tech management roles across various organisations and was well-placed to give us some views about what it takes to be an engineering manager.
+Product Management, I approached Head of Consumer Product at Gousto, Melanie McKay, because she has worked in Product Management at a variety of organisations in the public and private sectors over the past 15 years.
+She now leads product management at the UK's largest real estate and property website.

 Topics we covered included:

-* Different flavours of engineering management
+* How to get into technical product management from outside the tech industry
-* Who your main working relationships are with as an engineering manager
+* The tools that product managers use
-* Where you can go from engineering management if you want to progress further
+* Common misconceptions about product management
-* Whether or not Marmite should be allowed in the house...
+* What Melanie's second-favourite website is...

 We record the interviews and post them on YouTube after the event.
 You can watch Get Into...
-Engineering Management below:
+Product Management below:

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/yNUHIFwhB5A" allowfullscreen></iframe>